A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Semi-smooth Newton algorithm for penalized regression

 \subsection{Optimality Conditions and Semi-smooth Newton Algorithm}

-In this subsection, we give a necessary condition for the global minimizers of \eqref{regconcave} with the SCAD penalty (\ref{regscad}) or the MCP (\ref{regmcp}).
-Specifically, we show that the global minimizers satisfy a set of KKT equations, which are nonsmooth but are Newton differentiable equations.
-Then we use Semi-smooth Newton algorithm to solve it.
+In this subsection, we give a necessary condition for the global minimizers of \eqref{regconcave} with the SCAD (\ref{regscad}) or the MCP (\ref{regmcp}) penalty.
+Specifically, we show that the global minimizers satisfy a set of KKT equations, which are nonsmooth but are Newton differentiable.
+Then we apply the semi-smooth Newton algorithm to solve these equations.